It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Sue: Not really.

 Me: What has Peking got to do with it?
 Why did they cancel an exhibit in Ghana?
-Why are the robots still walking around?
+Why are there robots still walking around?

 Sue: That’s easy.
-The robots killed a tourist and no one could turn them off, so China, who must be the world’s police, a bit like America is now, ordered an evacuation.
+The robots killed a tourist and no one could find the off-switch, so China, who must be the world’s police – a bit like America is now – ordered an evacuation.
 Simple.

-When the Daleks announce that their next location is Mechanus, Sue is delighted.
+Anyway, when the Daleks announce their next location is Mechanus, Sue is thrilled to bits.

 Sue: First New York and now Mykonos.
 This is like a travelogue!